ninjawill543/Reseau-B1/TP5-MITM/mitm.md

 # How to use the mitm and dnspoison scripts

 ## How to clone
-Please clone this link:
+Please clone this link: https://github.com/ninjawill543/reseau.git

-Once you have used the cd command to move to the newly created folder, please follow the next steps.
+Once you have used the cd command to move to reseau/TP5-MITM/Scripts, please follow the next steps.

 ## MITM:
 To launch the mitm.py script, simply run